Frequently Asked Questions - Students

 You will also have additional sheet music available, as well as anything that interests you (such as books of Disney music.)

-An informal spring recital is planned at the end of the school year.
-It is an opportunity to work toward a goal date with a piece or two that is thoroughly prepared.
+There are two oer year: a holiday-themed recital in December and the (school) year-end recital in May.
+The recitals are intended to be low-key and informal, but they give the opportunity to work toward a goal date with a piece or two that is thoroughly prepared.
 Family and friends are invited and refreshments are provided.

 Repetition is the key here.
 Technical exercises should be played daily from beginning to end.
 Challenge yourself by increasing tempo each time, by memorization, by creating different rhythms for the exercises.
 The benefit comes from the repetition.